tapdata/tapdata-docs/docs/quick-start/connect-database.md

-# Step 2: Connect Data Sources
+# Step 2: Add Data Sources

 import Content from '../reuse-content/_all-features.md';

 <Content />

-Once you have [installed the Agent](install.md), you need to connect the Agent to the data sources through TapData, and you can create a data pipeline once the connection has been established.
+Once you have [Subscription Service](../billing/renew-subscribe), you need to connect the Agent to the data sources, and you can create a view task once the connection has been established.

 :::tip